archie-mckenzie/CustomGPT/README.md

         </ul>
     </li>
     <li>
-        Run `CustomGPT.py`.
-You can do this by running `python3 CustomGPT.py` in your terminal, or finding and pressing the "run" button in your development environment.
+        Run 'CustomGPT.py'.
+You can do this by typing 'python3 CustomGPT.py' in your terminal, or finding and pressing the run button in your chosen development environment.
         <ul>
             <li>Type a request in the terminal, just like you would to ChatGPT, and see what happens!</li>
         </ul>